JEANINE’S FIRST CHRISTMAS FAIR

 Crafties natter and mull about outside her tiny room as they tend to their own booths down the hall in the open air-studios.
 They prepare for the rush of mom’s with children about to spill through the front doors.
 It’s Saturday and the first day of the Christmas Craft Fair.
 Scores of artisan art, knitting and knick-knacks cover the tables and walls until they stop at the corner, where a door to a tiny blue room is propped open.
-One could a utility closet.
+One could say a utility closet.
 But today it’s an invitation, if not a curiosity, to see what’s inside.

 Jeanine is inside.
 Perched on her stool she faces the door.
 She adjusts her mouth in a practice smile.
 It dawns on her she may have to speak at one point.
 She’s yet to form a sentence today, having made her tea at home and only really cooed and scritched at Boo and Lulu.

 Carrie and Karen plow through the fair.
 Beeswax candles.
 Spice Cranberry Dip from that artisan with the good hair mussed up in a bun and abs that somehow show through his t-shirt, all of course with an air of not trying (but they know, he knows they know, he tried.)
-Raggedy Ann dolls with personalized named stitched into hearts, gluten free Gingerbread cookies and plenty of wooden toys to prove they are not about the throwaway culture of consumerism.
+Raggedy Ann dolls with personalized names stitched into hearts, gluten free Gingerbread cookies and plenty of wooden toys to prove they are not about the throwaway culture of consumerism.
 Of course, the kids hate them and delight when childfree aunties and uncles buy battery operated plastic shit that whirs, honks, spins, and shoots atop more plastic crap that breaks, bends and is forgotten in a week.

 Their hands are full of bags, bodies full of caffeine, bladders full of coffee, but their eyes dart about the tables with master precision.
 They’ve been to this rodeo before, and it will end in 15 minutes with trunks full of gifts and a near future brunch full of mimosas.